top of page

 Here are some takeaways on this from a public health point of view.

-It's important that your body is getting the right nutrients.
+Your body must be getting the proper nutrients.
 Keeping a balanced and healthy diet is key!

 Personally